 Context and Understanding

-The words you use must plainly describe the actions and activity to be performed so any member of your organization can easily understand.
+The words you use must plainly describe the actions and activity performed so any member of your organization can easily understand.

-Before a new system is implemented, everyone that this system/document will affect should participate in sharing their ideas or any concerns, as it will impact their job.
+Before implementation of a new system, everyone affected by this system/document should share ideas or concerns.
+Because it will have an impact their job.

 These same people should also be involved in the testing, revising and updating of the system.

 When dealing with hundreds of terms it can become very confusing.
 Also, it’s helpful to standardize your fonts to only one or two.
 Be consistent.

 There must be no gaps/holes in information, logic, or design.

 A follow up system is a must, to ensure that all systems comply—and used consistently.

 You need to reference documents to other frequently-used documents.
 This ensures they’re not lost, discarded or forgotten.
 Because, out of sight, out of mind is true!

 If the head of the company is delegating the task of building, implementing and updating the system, they should at least give the final approval and needs to know exactly how all new systems and updates are designed to work.
 It starts at the top!